Cyber-Duck/php-fpm-laravel/readme.md

 }
 ```

-Once this has been added then you can navigate to the debug section and on the left hand side under the **BREAKPOINTS**
+Once this has been added then you can navigate to the debug section.
+On the left hand side under the **BREAKPOINTS**
 section uncheck the `Everything` checkbox.
-Now from the dropdown menu at the top select`listen for Xdebug` then press
+Now from the dropdown menu at the top select `listen for Xdebug` then press
 the play button.

 Xdebug can now be tested by adding a breakpoint and refreshing the browser.